-- Crest factor cf

-Media parameters: - Conductivity σ
+- Crest factor cf Media parameters : - Conductivity σ

-- Density ρ
+- Density p

 These parameters must be set correctly in the software.
 They can be found in the component documents or they can be imported into the software from the configuration files issued for the DASY components.
 In the direct measuring mode of the multimeter option, the parameters of the actual system setup are used.
 In the scan visualization and export modes, the parameters stored in the corresponding document files are used.
-The first step of the evaluation is a linearization of the filtered input signal to account for the compression factor of the signal must be known to correctly compensate for peak power.
-The formula for each channel can be given as :

 The first step of the evaluation is a linearization of the filtered input signal to account for the compression characteristics of the detector diode.
 The compensation depends on the input signal, the diode type and the DC-transmission factor from the diode to the evaluation electronics.
-If the exciting field is pulsed, the crest
+If the exciting field is pulsed, the crest factor of the signal must be known to correctly compensate for peak power.
+The formula for each channel can be given as :